azaharafernandezguizan/myPlannedTasks/index.md

 ## July 2018

-1. Prepare a certification
+1. Start a new personal project.

 ## August 2018

-1. Prepare a certification
+1. Start a new personal project.
 ## September 2018
 ## October 2018
 ## November 2018